joshuahamrick/ncformatter/Efficiency-Initiatives-Proposal.md

 - Improve the embedded editor: multi‑cursor (Ctrl/Cmd‑D), reliable save behavior (no “click out to save”), and common editor ergonomics.
 - Optional: minimal, opinionated formatter/linters to catch simple mistakes and reduce nit rework.

+### QC Ordering Automation

+- When daily reports are created, automatically order QCs by link of CRF number (from SharePoint or its successor) to the relevant file/letter in NcConnect.
+Eliminates manual searching and ordering.

 ### Infrastructure Considerations

 - Add capacity and tuning so sample processing is consistently fast (reduce the current multi‑minute waits).